K-Sato1995/BlogPosts/Understanding-Linux-Permissions.md

 ## Symbolic Mode

-The blow is the basic syntax of `chmod`.
+The below is the basic syntax of `chmod`.

 ```
 % chmod who operator permission filename